valoresdigital/test2/README.md

 -- The result of the division will be shown to the user and on the console.

-### Evaluation Criteria
+### Deliverables

-- Cleanliness of the code
-- Programming principles/best practices
+Create a new branch and name it with your name.
+You will upload this branch only.
+You are allowed to do several commits.
+Make sure to include all the additional files you may have created.

-### Code Submit
+### After submiting

-After you have pushed your code, you may submit the assignment on the assignment page.
+After you have pushed your code, please, notify us through a mail that your done with your task.

+All the best and happy coding,

+The Valores Digital Team